assamite/cc-mas-course/docs/source/parsing_NLTK.rst

 	    sanitized_sentences.append(sanitized)

 Now, the ``sanitized_sentences`` should be ready for the creation of state transition probabilities.
-However, it is left as an exercise.
+However, it is left as an exercise together with the actual generation of texts.